 Bushwalking opportunities in Moreton Bay are diverse and plentiful.
 Opportunities exist to develop a small number of additional trails and connect existing trails to create longer more attractive routes.
-Additionally, providing necessary ancillary facilities such as car parks, signage and more detailed mapping will help to meet demand and activate under-utilised sites.
+Additionally, providing necessary ancillary facilities such as car parks and signage will help to meet demand and activate under-utilised sites.